lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 07:18 PM)_

-> If you can deal with an older version I got one for you to use.
+> If you can deal with an older version, I got one for you to use.

 **Brakia** _(02-Jul-18 07:18 PM)_

+_Ibraxas ascends the stairs, covered in oil and plasma._

-> `I'm back from fixing the ship.
-It really wasn't that bad.`
+> I'm back from fixing the ship.
+It really wasn't that bad.

 **Tom Thompson** _(02-Jul-18 07:18 PM)_

-@Magic8Ball do I make the ship go to earths disney iland
+@Magic8Ball do I make the ship go to Earth's Disneyland?

 **Magic8Ball** _(02-Jul-18 07:18 PM)_